Jennifer Aniston done being friendly in The Morning Show on Apple TV Plus

-Alex Levy, Jennifer Aniston's strong, uncompromising character in The Morning Show, wears perfect clothes for kicking the asses of sexist male executives in this new Apple TV Plus series that confronts the fallout of the #MeToo era.
-There are no skirts here, or even power dresses.
+Alex Levy, Jennifer Aniston's strong, uncompromising character in new Apple TV Plus series The Morning Show, wears perfect clothes for kicking the asses of sexist male executives in this show that confronts the fallout of the #MeToo era.
+There are no skirts, or even power dresses.
 Even the bright red evening gown she wears for a black-tie event turns out to be a jumpsuit.
 The wardrobe choices here say a lot about Aniston's character, as does her gender-neutral name.

 The 10-episode show, already confirmed for a second season, launches this Friday, Nov.
 1, when Apple's streaming service goes live.
 At launch, three episodes will be available (the ones made available for review), followed by one new episode every Friday.
 Other highlights at launch include Jason Momoa in the sci-fi drama See and Hailee Steinfeld in Dickinson, which puts a comedic spin on the life of poet Emily Dickinson.